Appendix C - Status of NSDI Data Themes

-Maintaining these data is largely accomplished through a program of data stewardship using Memorandums of Understanding (MOUs) where the user community is empowered to make necessary updates.
-The USGS facilitates the stewardship by providing the methods, tools, training, and guidance to allow users to assume responsibility for maintenance.
-A complete modernization of the maintenance toolset is underway to expand the user base able to participate in data stewardship.
+With completion of national high-resolution coverage in fiscal year 2007, attention turned to maintaining these data through a program of data stewardship.
+The USGS is continuing to supply the methods, tools, training, and guidance to allow the States to assume the responsibility for data maintenance and data upgrades.
 The USGS provides grant funding to States to help them establish stewardship operations.
-A number of States are now revising their hydrography data to 1:4,800- and 1:2,400-scale resolutions.
+A number of States are now revising their hydrography data to 1:4,800- and 1:2,400-scale resolutions with USGS assistance.

 Status of National Hydrography Dataset Stewardship Program

 Data Theme: Soils